kabutotx/upsapi/README.md

 See upstest.cfm.

 Steps:
 1. Retrieve site token.
 This is not a user specific token requiring them to login to UPS.
 (Store token and expiration somewhere you can retrieve such as a DB.
 Sample just uses a cookie.
 You can the use same key until expiration where you will need to get a new token)
-	2. Create 2 structures.
+2. Create two structures.
 First is the request parameters.
 Second is the structure using case specific keys for the request JSON.
 See API documentation for key names.
 3. Call api passing token, parameter structure, and request structure.

 ## Response